Your Packing List for Summer Travel in Spain

 What gadgets should you take with you to Spain?
 The bare minimum.
 Again, you don’t want to pack too much.
 Given that electronic devices are normally heavier than clothes, it’s especially important to be picky about what you take.
 Here’s all you’ll need.

-- Portable wifi – I just started using the Tep Wireless portable wifi for my travels.
+- Portable wifi – I just started using the Travel WiFi portable hotspot device for my travels.
 It’s reliable and works great in Europe.
 It didn’t work in Morocco, but that’s going to change with their new upgrades.
-Just in time for summer travel, you can get a new Teppy in one of three colors – pink, blue, and green.
-Use the code ‘somtoseeks’ at checkout to get 10% off your order.
+I’ve used my device to do a livestream in the Mediterranean Sea off the coast of Spain. – That’s how good the signal.

-- International adapter – I’ve been using the same Newvanga international adapter for 5 years!
+- International adapter – I’ve been using the same Newvanga international adapter for over five years!
 I use it to plug my electronics into different types of sockets in other countries.
 This adapter works in 150 countries.

 - Camera – you could just use your phone but I always recommend the Nikon D3400 camera for beginner photographers.
 The features are easy to navigate, and the quality of the photos is superb.

-- Noise-proof headphones – I swear by the Sony noise canceling headphones I purchased in Japan last year.
-The sound quality is way better than Beats, which I think is a waste of money.
+- Noise-proof headphones – I swear by the Sony noise canceling headphones I purchased in Japan in 2017.
+The sound quality is up there with Beats, which I use for workouts.

 I also take my laptop with me because to get work done on the road.
 I take my IPad to watch Netflix but could easily just leave it at home if I wasn’t so addicted to Netflix.